thecatiscating/portfolio/README.md

 <h1>Hello there!
 Welcome to my portfoilo!
 i am linx
-The above is a built file, if interested please use it for your own portfolio</h1>
+The above is the source code, if interested please use it for your own portfolio</h1>

 www.lnxport.tech